jnozzi/cocoadev.com/SiteContent/General/SaadAbbasi.markdown

 saadabbasi007@hotmail.com

 ----
-An 'A' levels student, currently 18 years old and trying to learn Cocoa with Objective-C. Previously programmed in [[REALbasic]].
+An 'A' levels student, currently 18 years old and trying to learn Cocoa with Objective-C. Previously programmed in General/REALbasic.
 Also an avid gamer. :)